timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 SELECT create_hypertable('metrics', 'ts');
 ```

-Once you insert data into the tables, you can then tier some of the hypertable’s data to object storage.
-A simple query against the informational view illustrates which chunks are tiered to object storage.
+Once you insert data into the tables, you can then tier some of the hypertable’s data to the low-cost bottomless storage tier.
+A simple query against the informational view illustrates which chunks are tiered to the low-cost bottomless storage tier.

 ```
  SELECT chunk_name, range_start, range_end FROM timescaledb_osm.tiered_chunks where hypertable_name = 'metrics';